Causality-Aware Neighborhood Methods for Recommender Systems: Causality-Aware Neighborhood Method

 \section{Causality-Aware Neighborhood Method}

 Using notations similar to Subsection \ref{subsec:matching_estimator}, the causal effect of recommending item $i$ to user $u$ is expressed as $\tau_{ui} = Y^\textnormal{T}_{ui} - Y^\textnormal{C}_{ui}$.
-To increase the causal effect of recommendations, we want to estimate $\tau_{ui}$ and rank items by the estimates.
+In this setting, treatments are recommendations ($Z_{ui}=1$ if recommended) and outcomes are users' interactions ($Y_{ui}=1$ means positive interactions, such as purchases).
+Total interactions from recommendations is the sum of $\tau_{ui}$ in recommendation lists.
+Hence, we want to estimate $\tau_{ui}$ and rank items by the estimates.
 In this section, we unify the matching estimator in causal inference and the neighborhood methods for recommender systems, and propose causality-aware neighborhood methods to rank items for the causal effect of recommendations.

 Estimating the unobserved potential outcomes is a key component for estimating the causal effect.
 We can apply UBN or IBN for the estimates.